WhySoMLG/Advanced-Rag/README.md

 **Want fully self-contained Docker (no host Ollama)?** The compose file has a commented-out `ollama` + `ollama-pull` section you can enable — costs ~10 GB extra Docker disk.

-**Do you need Kubernetes?** Short answer: **no.** Kubernetes makes sense when you have multiple nodes, want auto-scaling, rolling updates, or service-mesh observability for a fleet of services.
-For a single-machine local RAG with three containers and one user, K8s adds an order of magnitude of complexity (kubelet, etcd, ingress controllers, manifests) with zero functional benefit.
-Stick with Docker Compose.
-If you ever did want it (e.g. deploying to a managed cluster for a team), you'd convert each compose service to a `Deployment` + `Service` + `PersistentVolumeClaim` — but a real reason to do that is unlikely on a laptop.

 ---

 ## 📖 Using the App